Keizaal/Keizaal/installation.md

 ### Creation Content

-While Keizaal requires the [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/){:target="_blank" rel="noopener"}, not all Creation Club content is included in the modlist.
-For details on Creation Club and Verified Creations, visit the [Creation Content](https://keiza.al/creations){:target="_blank" rel="noopener"} page.
+While Keizaal requires the [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/){:target="_blank" rel="noopener"}, not all Anniversary Edition content is included in the modlist.
+For details on Anniversary Edition and Verified Creations, visit the [Creation Content](https://keiza.al/creations){:target="_blank" rel="noopener"} page.

 ### Profiles